bartek1009x/RegLang-Specification/README.md

 This C code would not print anything out, as the if statement's condition would evaluate to `false`, because any non-zero value will be treated as `true` in C, while zeros are treated as `false`.

 In RegLang, if you tried to write similiar code, the if statement's condition would evaluate to `true`.
 Why?
 Because booleans are their own type and ints (or any other types for numbers) are their own types, not related to each other. `0` is a number, it shouldn't be equal to something that's not a number.

+# Printing
+You might not realize it, but printing is one of the most commonly used features of every language that has it (so, pretty much every non-esoteric language).
+This is why I decided to dedicate a special section in this specification file for it.

+One of the things I don't like about Java is that I have to write `System.out.println();` just to print something.
+A function as commonly used as print (or println) should be easily accessible.
+In RegLang, both `print()` and `println()` are just global built-in functions, instead of being a function in a library like `Console.WriteLine()` in C# or the `System.out.println()`, mentioned earlier, in Java.

+As I've already stated, RegLang has two functions dedicated to printing - `print()` and `println()`.
+The difference between them is of course that `println` automatically adds a new line after the printed thing, while `print` only prints what you passed to the function, without adding a new line automatically.

+You might notice that there's no `printf` function for formatting the output like in e.g. Java or C. This is because there's another way to format strings (which will be talked about later on in the [String section](https://github.com/bartek1009x/RegLang-Specification?tab=readme-ov-file#string), making a `printf` function unnecessary in RegLang.

+Of course, all the other output stuff should be handled by the standard library's I/O. Functions for printing are the only exception and are instead global functions built-in into the language itself, as I said, because they're very frequently used and that just simplifies their usage.

 # Nulls
 Because every data type is its own thing, you also can't assing `null` to a variable (unless it's explicitly marked as nullable) simply because `null` won't correspond to any type other than itself.
 If a variable is explicitly marked as nullable, then it means it can be either of the specified type or null, making it possible to use nulls for that variable.